CS2103JAN2017-T09-B3/main/README.md

 * This is a desktop Task Manager application.
 It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
 * It is a Java application intended for people to organize their tasks.
-* Find out how to install and use myPotato by reading the UserGuide file, docs/UserGuide.md.
+* Find out how to install and use myPotato by reading the [UserGuide](docs/UserGuide.md) file.

 #### Site Map